CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltrcore/src/README.md

 ## Changelog

+Version 1.3.5
+- Added the query name as a comment at the beginning of each query.
+- Dashboard fixes where groupBy value links were incorrect due to field renaming.
+- Interactions for file hashes.
+- Query optimizations in a few places where the `default()` function is used.

 Version 1.3.4
 - Added a `zCommunityId` user function to calculate the Community Id.
 - Added Event Interations for ContextProcessId and TargetProcessId.